Nature @ Nunnington this May bank holiday

 Calling all nature lovers!

 Come and get a little closer to nature this May bank holiday at Nunnington Hall!
 Spring is the perfect time to head outside and start exploring the great outdoors.
-From bug hunting and bird watching to snail racing, we have some cracking ways to help you kick start your nature adventure.
+From bug hunting and bird watching to bird box or feeder making, we have some cracking ways to help you kick start your nature adventure.

 We'll also be joined by the education team from ‘Lion Learner’ will be visiting to ask one very important question – will anyone be brave enough to hold a scary beast!
 From cockroaches to lizards, will anybody rise to the challenge and tick off another 50 Things activity?
 The guys will be around all day sharing their animal knowledge and answering questions.